 Thank you to the Native Americans who shared their experiences and stories for this film,

 including Two Bears, to whom the film is dedicated.

 Congratulations to all who worked on the film

 and to Cinnabar Video!

 Far Western recently completed work on the Truckee River Legacy Trail in Nevada County, California.
 This long-term contract included site evaluations, data recovery, public interpretation, and a series of reports and treatment plans for the California Department of Transportation, the Tahoe National Forest, and the Town of Truckee, California.
-Dr. Susan Lindström, Zeier & Assocaiates, and Penny Rucks worked with Far Western on various aspects of the project.
+Dr. Susan Lindström, Zeier & Associates, and Penny Rucks Ethnographic Services worked with Far Western on various aspects of the project.